pilight/pilight/README.md

 - Allow (non-blocking) pilight-send call from within process file.
 - Added a protocol specific "readonly" setting.
 This should disable controlling devices from the GUIs.
 - Added whitelist setting for socket connections.
+- Allow protocol specific pulse lengths
+- Default pulse length has been changed from 295 to 294.
 New config syntax:

 ```